FFXIV Best In Slot: End-Game Gear Full Guide

 Asphodelos Gear – Pandaemonium (Savage)

-The armor for each of your slots is spread across four encounters that form the first tier of Endwalker’s Savage raids.
-Clearing The First Circle gives your the Asphodelos Mythos I, which can be traded with Djole for Item Level 600 accessories.
-These can be augmented with two Materia as well.
-Keep in mind that you get one Mythos per week from each fight, and you need four Mythos I to get an accessory.
+Each armor slot is tied to one of four encounters in the first tier of Endwalker’s Savage raids.
+Clearing The First Circle yields Asphodelos Mythos I, tradable with Djole for Item Level 600 accessories, augmentable with two Materia.
+Note: You get one Mythos weekly per fight, needing four for an accessory.

 Pandaemonium Asphodelos Savage FFXIV